 Give extra affection.

-This extra affection gives your kids the confidence that although you’re working hard all week and need some space and time to work uninterrupted, you understand their sacrifice as well by giving up some time with you, and you’re willing to reward them with some extra special fun at the end of the week as a result.
+This extra affection gives your kids the confidence that although you’re working hard all week and need some space and time to work uninterrupted, you understand their sacrifice of giving up some time with you

 I truly believe that you can have your work life and home life combined and live without the burden of guilt.